Ria424/developers-animatesdk-docs/Timeline_object/Timeline22.md

 #### Usage

-timeline.getFrameProperty(property \[, startframeIndex \[, endFrameIndex\]\])
+Timeline.getFrameProperty(property \[, startframeIndex \[, endFrameIndex\]\])

 #### Parameters

-**property** A string that specifies the name of the property for which to get the value.
+**property** `string`; The name of the property for which to get the value.
 See the Property summary for the [Frame object](../Frame_object/Frame_summary.md) for a complete list of properties.

-**startFrameIndex** A zero-based index that specifies the starting frame number for which to get the value.
-If you omit *startFrameIndex*, the method uses the current selection.
+**startFrameIndex** `integer?`; A zero-based index that specifies the starting frame number for which to get the value.
+If you omit
+*startFrameIndex*, the method uses the current selection.
 This parameter is optional.

-**endFrameIndex** A zero-based index that specifies the end of the range of frames to select.
+**endFrameIndex** `integer?`; A zero-based index that specifies the end of the range of frames to select.
 The range goes up to, but does not include, *endFrameIndex*.
 If you specify only *startFrameIndex*, *endFrameIndex* defaults to the value of *startFrameIndex*.
 This parameter is optional.

 #### Returns

-A value for the specified property, or undefined if all the selected frames do not have the same property value.
+`any | undefined`; A value for the specified property, or undefined if all the selected frames do not have the same property value.

 #### Description